 Even modern digital thermostats skew from correct readings over time.
 Uncalibrated thermostats also affect your HVAC systems efficiency, particularly causing simultaneous heating and cooling.
 Frigi-Temp calibrates your thermostat, reduces settings and ensures all systems read properly.

 6. Change HVAC Filters

 Changing air filters is essential for maintaining good quality of air inside your property.
 These filters catch airborne particles and dust for both heating and cooling.
 But air quality is not the only problem when you leave filters unchecked and dirty.
 Your bottom line also suffers, as an old filter increases the cost of operating your HVAC, no matter the season.
 Dirty filters also lead to damage of HVAC fans and compressors, as these parts cannot operate efficiently.

 In places where heating and cooling are critical, such as for food storage, clean rooms and data centers, or pharmaceutical facilities, additional inspection scrutiny is particularly important.
 These inspections must check head pressure controls, fans, thermostatic fan control calibration and humidifiers.

 Call Upon Commercial HVAC Experts in Raleigh Durham NC for Winterization and Inspections

-Do not allow your commercial properties to falter this winter season because of HVAC problems.
+Do not allow your commercial hospitality, institutional, or scientific properties to falter this winter season because of HVAC problems.
 Prepare ahead for the cold temperatures, to ensure all of your systems weather difficult storms and remain operating as they should.